 Mackinac Straits Raptor Watch

 The Straits of Mackinac in Michigan forms a unique convergence of land and water.
-The tapering shape of the lower peninsula concentrates migrating birds at its northern tip in the spring as they await appropriate conditions to cross the Straits.
+The tapering shape of the lower peninsula concentrates migrating birds at its northern tip in the spring, as they await appropriate conditions to cross the Straits north to their summer breeding grounds.
 To a lesser extent, Lakes Michigan and Huron tend to funnel migrants to fly south over the Straits in the fall.
 Hawks and owls are of particular concern to conservationists because of their position at the top of the food web.

 Their numbers and migration timing provide valuable insights into ecosystem conditions.
 Because of its geography, the Straits is one of the best places in the country for studying raptors in both the spring and fall migration seasons.
 Because of this national significance and the region’s significant visitation by tourists, it is an ideal place to educate the general public about this natural resource.

-NOTE: Because of the nature of the research involving owl migration, visitation to our owl site is restricted.
+NOTE: Because of the nature of the research involving owl migration, visitation to our owl banding sites is restricted.
 Please contact us at firstname.lastname@example.org for opportunities to visit this research activity.

+The Spring raptor watch is conducted from March 5th to June 5th.
 Depending on conditions, the Mackinac Straits Raptor Watch operates on one of two sites near Mackinaw City, MI that are about a mile apart from each other.
 They are both directly off of W. Central Avenue.
-The below map shows the two sites in relation to each other in Mackinaw City.
+These maps show the two sites in Mackinaw City.

-The site that is used most often early in the spring is behind the Mackinaw City Recreation Complex.
+The site that is used most often early in the spring is behind the Mackinaw City Recreation Complex, near the Baseball Field.
 You can find it on the Google Map above.

-The Fall raptor watch is conducted from a site just west of the Mackinac Bridge in Saint Ignace, on Point LaBarbe.
+The Fall raptor watch is conducted from August 20th to November 10th, from a site just west of the Mackinac Bridge in Saint Ignace, on Point LaBarbe.
 From US 2, turn south onto Boulevard Drive and drive 0.7 miles.
 Turn right onto Densmore Ave and go 0.6 miles until it reconnects with Boulevard Drive.
 Turn right onto Boulevard, which is a dirt road, often muddy, but passable.

 Enjoy a slow and scenic drive for approximately 1 mile.
 The hawk counters are on the north side of the road.